stefanvoegelisrf/generativegraphics/codingtrain-weighted-voronoi/README.md

 ![Image showing the difference when triangles connected according to delaunay and not according to delaunay](images/delaunay-not-delaunay.svg)

-## What is a voronoi?
+## What is a voronoi diagram?
-A voronoi is the center of the circle that is drawn when doing the delaunay triangulation.
+A voronoi diagram is a set of polygons.
+These polygons are defined by the set of points.
+The area of the polygons is defined by the space that is closest to the point.
+The edges of the voronoi diagram are the center of the circle that is drawn when doing the delaunay triangulation.

 ## Relaxing a voronoi